StuPro-TOSCAna/TOSCAna/docs/draft/rest_api.md

 3. Client calls GET .../logs?start=4
 4. etc

-**Note**: If no new log lines are available, then an empty array is returned and end stays at the same point (end=start):
+**Note**: If no new log lines are available, then an empty array is returned and end stays at the same point:

 *Example*:
 1. Client calls GET .../logs?start=4